Fun by the Falls

-St. Croix Falls, Wisconsin and Taylors Falls, Minnesota straddle the beautiful, Wild and Scenic St. Croix River.
-Home to the National Park Service visitor center, Interstate State Parks and the gorgeous Dalles of the St. Croix River, this area is an outdoor enthusiast’s dream.
-But arts and culture also abound these sister cities and nearby communities.
+St. Croix Falls, Wisconsin and Taylors Falls, Minnesota straddle one of the most dramatic sections of the beautiful, Wild and Scenic St. Croix River.
+Home to the National Park Service visitor center and Interstate State Parks in both Minnesota and Wisconsin, this area is an outdoor enthusiast’s dream.
+But arts and culture also abound in these sister cities and nearby communities.

-Heading north, you will find Franconia Sculpture Park’s Art and Artists Celebration, their annual party celebrating the newly installed sculptures.
-In addition to larger than life sculptures dotting a picturesque prairie, you will find fun activities, food and music to make this even more of an end of the summer season party.
+Heading north, you will find Franconia Sculpture Park.
+On Saturday, their 23rd Annual Art and Artists Celebration will celebrate the newly installed sculptures and the artists who spent the summer creating them.
+In addition to larger than life sculptures dotting a picturesque prairie, you will find fun activities for kids and adults alike, food, drink and music that make this annual event an extraordinary end of the summer party.

-Right the Hwy.
-8 traffic circle north of Taylors Falls you will find Peter Jadoonath Backyard Pottery Sale.
+Just beyond the Hwy.
+8 traffic circle north of Franconia is Peter Jadoonath Backyard Pottery Sale.
 Peter moved his studio from St. Paul to Shafer a couple of years ago and now invites his friends to join him at his annual backyard sale.
-This year you will be able find amazing pottery by Peter, Joe Singewald, Mike Helke, Jason Trebs and Sarah Dudgeon.
+This year you will be able find amazing pottery by Peter, Joe Singewald, Mike Helke, Ani Kasten, Ross Nordquist and Sarah Dudgeon.
 Don’t be surprised if you see a few chickens checking out the pottery too.

-You saw the river from the overlook, but you should really take the opportunity to get out on one of the nation’s few Wild and Scenic Rivers with the Taylors Falls Scenic Boat Tours.
+You can definitely see the river from the overlook by the National Park Service Visitor Center or even cross over it via the walkways on the Hwy.
+8 bridge, but you should really take the opportunity to get out on one of the nation’s first National Scenic Riverways.
+The best way to do that is with the Taylors Falls Scenic Boat Tours.
 Their experienced pilot/guides will take you up close to the famous Dalles of the St. Croix and point out how this area was formed by glaciers.